equwal/LispBrain/README.md

 Minor issues:

- - Doesn't use a packaging system.
-Names might interfere with other packages or user-defined names.
  - Each byte is stored using the "integer" datatype and abstracted into a byte using accessor functions.
 It would be faster and use less space if it only took up one byte of space per theoritical byte.

 This software is licensed under the MIT free license.